The latest and best Cordless Vacuum Cleaners

 The Dyson battery has 4v more current but way less

-used in 150 other tools.
+used in 300 other tools.

-Return to top of page Bosch Athlet
+Return to top of page Dyson or Makita ?
+Which is best?

-There have been reports of handles breaking.
+gimmicks.
 The elephant in the room

 easily replaced thus causing many otherwise working machines to become landfill.

-corrected but I would urge caution buying any product with a built in battery if you are environmentally conscious.
+I would urge caution buying any product with a built in battery if you are environmentally conscious.

 has several improvements including a replaceable battery from its